 Schizoid comes from the Greek term for scissors and means to cut or split.
-The schizoid personality reaction is defined as "a maladjustive pattern of behaviour manifesting avoidance of close relations with others, an inability to express hostility and aggressive feelings directly, and autistic thinking.
-The person is seclusive, shut in and unsociable."
-(Lake, 1966, p.
-1194) Lake also stressed (p.
+The schizoid personality reaction is defined as "a maladjustive pattern of behavior manifesting as avoidance of close relations with others, an inability to express hostility and aggressive feelings directly, and autistic thinking.
+The person is seclusive, shut in, and unsociable" (Lake, 1966, p.
+1194).
+Lake also stressed (p.
 554) "the schizoid personality disorder has at least some of its roots in innocent infantile affliction of great severity."
 He believed a primary injury to the personality split its roots into two quite separate systems, but there can be varying degrees of this.
-One part, the extraversial aspect grows up to seek the light and air in the world outside the self, and the introversial aspect lives by detachment and grows up in the world of the mind, the inner world of reflection, reason, intellectual and mystical resources.
+One part-the extraversion aspect grows up to seek the light and air in the world outside the self, and the introversion aspect lives by detachment and grows up in the world of the mind, the inner world of reflection, reason, and mystical pursuits.